cesena/ghidra2dwarf/README.md

 Inspired by: [dwarfexport](https://github.com/ALSchwalm/dwarfexport)

+Currently only ghidra 9.1.2 is fully supported.
+Installation instructions for ghidra 9.2 can be found on this [branch](https://github.com/cesena/ghidra2dwarf/tree/9.2).

 Contributions are welcome, feel free to open an issue if something is broken.

 Ghidra2Dwarf is a ghidra plugin that allows to exports informations (such as functions,